Palace of Fontainebleau: Ballroom (1552)

-The frescoes on the walls and pillars were painted beginning in 1552 by Nicolo dell'Abate, following drawings by Primatice.
+The frescoes on the walls and pillars were painted beginning in 1552 by Nicolo dell'Abate, following drawings by Primaticcio.
 On the garden side of the ballroom, they represent: The Harvest; Vulcan forging weapons for Love at the request of Venus; Phaeton begging the sun to let him drive his chariot; and Jupiter and Mercury at the home of Philemon and Baucis.
+The floor, which mirrors the design of the ceiling, was crafted by Louis-Philippe in the first half of the 19th century.

 The frescoes on the side of the Oval Courtyard represent: The feast of Bacchus; Apollo and the Muses on Mount Parnassus; The Three Graces dancing before the gods; and The wedding feast of Thetis and Peleus.

-A fresco behind the gallery of musicians shows musicians of the period performing.
+Some of the fresco themes are more contemporary.
+A fresco above the fireplace depicts Sébastien de Rabutin, a huissier of the Court of Henry II, who in 1548 killed a wolf during a hunt in the forest of Orléans.
+Henry II commissioned the painting to commemorate the event.

-St. Saturnin's Chapels
+Chapel of Saint Saturnin

-Behind the ballroom, there is St. Saturnin's Chapel.
-The lower chapel was originally built in the 12th century, but was destroyed and completely rebuilt under Francis I. The windows made in Sèvres were installed during the Louis Philippe's period and were designed by his daughter Marie, an artist herself.
-The upper chapel was the royal chapel decorated by Philibert de l'Orme.
-The ceiling, made in the same style as the ballroom, ends with a dome.
+Behind the ballroom is St. Saturnin's Chapel.
+The lower chapel was originally built in the 12th century, but was completely rebuilt under Francis I with a richly coffered ceiling and dome.
+It was largely completed in 1546.
+The emblem of Henry II, the salamander, marks the keystones.